Moduli of Distributions via Singular Schemes: Distributions of Degree 1

 They depend on three variables, hence they define families of linear pullback foliations.
 Each general member of either family is singular at three concurrent lines, the third one passing through the embedded point.

 It is worth pointing out the integrable distributions, i.e. foliations, in this case.
-These are the rational foliations $\mathcal{R}(2,1)$.
-Since the singular scheme of such foliations are composed of a smooth conic and a point, we only need to compute the Frobenius integrability condition $\omega \wedge d\omega =0$ in case (1).
-It follows that the integrable distributions are those that satisfy $t_0 =t_1=0$.
-In particular, we have that $\mathcal{R}(2,1)$ is smooth.
-In \cite[ Theorem 2.1]{CPV} is proved that the irreducible component $R(2,1)$ is generically smooth.
+These are the rational foliations $\mathcal{R}(2,1)$ singular along a smooth conic and a point.
+We compute the Frobenius integrability condition $\omega \wedge d\omega =0$ in case (i) and it follows that the integrable distributions are those satisfying $t_0 = t_1 = t_3-2t_2=0$.

 \begin{teo} Let $\dd(1,1)$ be the scheme parameterizing isomorphism classes of codimension one distributions $\ff$ of degree 1 on $\pp^3$ such that $(c_2(T_\ff),c_3(T_\ff))=(1,1)$.
-Then the image of the morphism $\Sigma\colon\dd(1,1)\rightarrow H$ is the open subset consisting of non planar schemes in $H$ which are neither of type (6) nor of type (7) in the list above, and its fibers are open subsets of $\pp^3$.
-In addition: \begin{enumerate} \item $\dd(1,1)$ is an irreducible smooth quasi-projective variety of dimension 14. \item $\dd(1,1)$ contains $\mathcal{R}(2,1)$ as a codimension two subset; the image of the restricted morphism $\Sigma\colon\mathcal{R}(2,1)\rightarrow H$ is the open subset consisting of the schemes of type (1) in the list above, and its fibres are open subsets of $\p1$. \end{enumerate} \end{teo}
+Then the image of the morphism $\Sigma\colon\dd(1,1)\rightarrow H$ is the open subset consisting of non planar schemes in $H$ which are neither of type (vi) nor of type (vii) in the list above, and its fibers are open subsets of $\pp^3$.
+In addition: \begin{enumerate} \item $\dd(1,1)$ is an irreducible smooth quasi-projective variety of dimension 14. \item $\dd(1,1)$ contains $\mathcal{R}(2,1)$ as a codimension three subset; the image of the restricted morphism $\Sigma\colon\mathcal{R}(2,1)\rightarrow H$ is the open subset consisting of the schemes of type (i) in the list above, and its fibres are open subsets of $\p1$. \end{enumerate} \end{teo}

 It was already shown in \cite[Proposition 11.2]{CCJ} that $\dd(1,1)$ is smooth but here we give a different proof.
 Our strategy is to show that $\dim T_{[\sF]}\dd(1,1)=\dim\dd(1,1)$ for every $\ff\in\dd(1,1)$.
 As it was pointed out in \cite[proof of Theorem 8.5]{CCJ}, the tangent sheaf $T_\sF$ admits the following resolution